hakeemyusuff/Simple_TODO/README.md

 - **Delete** tasks
 - **Clear** all completed tasks

+## Version 2.0 Highlights

+- **HTMX Integration**: The app now uses [HTMX](https://htmx.org/) to provide a more dynamic user experience with seamless updates and interactions without full-page reloads.
+- **Dynamic Task Management**: Tasks and completed tasks are updated dynamically, improving responsiveness and user interaction.

 Data persistence is achieved through Django models, which store task information in a SQLite database.

 ## Getting Started